m1kadev/fxg/README.md

 ## todo :)

-- add project shenanigans
+- add project management functions
 - add support for ogp embeds (see 1.)
-- improve error handling
+- improve "error handling" + add warnings (macro?)
+- clean up code, move stuff to different places

-1.: Syntax would be `{OGP_TITLE baslgasdhjgasd gasdgjklasd}` only allowed at the top of the document
+1.: Syntax would be some yaml delimited with `---` at the top of the file, if the file doesn't start with `---`, no metadata is generated

 ## Usage